-The First Judicial District Attorney’s Office seeks justice through vigorous prosecution of criminal offenders and by prioritizing the needs and safety of the community, particularly the victims of crime.
-The District Attorney’s Office is also committed to public safety through education, community outreach, and crime prevent programs.
-By doing justice, the District Attorney’s Office helps to provide a safe and vibrant community for all citizens and businesses within Jefferson and Gilpin counties.
+The First Judicial District Attorney’s Office seeks to hold accountable those who prey on our most vulnerable through effective and ethical prosecution.
+The District Attorney’s Office is also committed to public safety through community partnership, alternatives to prosecution, and transparency and equity.
+Through public service, the District Attorney promotes a safe and vibrant community for all citizens and businesses within Jefferson and Gilpin counties.

 First Judicial District

 The First Judicial District includes the counties of Jefferson and Gilpin, to the west of the Denver metropolitan area.
 Jefferson County is one of the most populous counties in Colorado with a population of 580,233.
 Gilpin County lies in the steep mountain area to the west of Jefferson County.
 In its prime, Gilpin County was a mining center and there are still numerous mines in the area.

 The cities of Black Hawk and Central City have been centers for limited stakes gaming since 1992 when the citizens approved it for three former mining towns in Colorado.
 These cities today bear little resemblance to their small-town, early 1800’s beginnings.
 Large, modern casinos and hotels are squeezed into the landscape of the small mountain communities and bus and car traffic is constant on the winding mountain roads that lead to the area.
 Gilpin is one of the smallest counties in Colorado, both in land area and population, with approximately 6,013 residents.
 Black Hawk and Central City have seen tremendous growth in commerce and the number of visitors as a result of gaming, as well as an increase in their criminal case filings.